 The Evolving Peacemaker

-Using Gandhi philosophy of nonviolence, develop a lifelong practice to be the change we want to see.
+Using the Gandhi philosophy of nonviolence, develop a lifelong practice to be the change we want to see.

-(Enrichment course content opens January 9)
+(Enrichment course content opens TBD)

 The Evolving Peacemaker, based on the Gandhi philosophy of nonviolence, contains a set of principles and practices designed to guide us on a powerful journey of self-discovery and enlightenment.
 It opens with the premise that peace is not a one-time achievement but a lifelong practice that starts with our willingness to “be the change we wish to see in our world,” one thought and one action at a time.
 In this way we move from a culture of violence to a culture of peace.